Angular Quick Answer: Difference between constructor and ngOnInit

 Here's the quick answer.

-The constructor is a Typescript feature used to instantiate the Typescript class.
 In most Angular projects about the only thing that should ever be done in the constructor is to inject services.

 The ngOnInit function is specific to the Angular framework and is called when Angular is done creating the component.
 It should be called with any custom finalization like loading data for your component to display.